 - rotatores, spanning 1-2 vertebral segments

-Along with extension, this muscle group also takes part in rotation.
+Along with extension, this muscle group also takes part in the rotation.

 These form the deepest layer.
 These can be divided into two groups.
 The levatores costarum are not present in the lumbar spine but the other group formed by interspinales and intertransversarii is.